dettore/eliza/README.md

 # eliza
-A python interpretation of a BASIC version of Eliza
+A Python interpretation of a BASIC version of Eliza